danielflower/internal-npm-server/README.md

 to set the hostname of your computer, the port to run on, and the location to keep the cached NPM files in.
 If behind a proxy, you can set your proxy settings too.

-Windows: run start.bat
+Windows: run.bat will run it.
+Ctrl+C to stop it.
+There is no windows service version currently.
-Linux: run start.sh which will start it in the background.
+Linux: start.sh will start it in the background.
 Run stop.sh to stop it.

 Configure NPM on your development machines
 ------------------------------------------